Audi e-tron 55 (2019)

 |Official battery efficiency (WLTP)||N/A|

 |Battery efficiency (Pod Point estimate)||426 Wh/mile|

 |Official MPG (WLTP)||N/A|

 |Official CO2 emissions (WLTP)||0 gCO2/km|

-  The Audi e-tron is eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 year 1 road tax and £0 London congestion charge.
+The Audi e-tron is only eligible for the Electric Vehicle Homecharge Scheme (EVHS) grant, but you will benefit from £0 year 1 road tax and £0 London Congestion Charge.